States / Nebraska

 What the Data Suggests

 Nebraska has 44 scored service markets in the Munimetric coverage set, covering roughly 1.4 million residents in total.
-At the latest reading, the state-level average lands at 21.3 out of 100, indicating early but meaningful signs of structural stress in aggregate.
+At the latest reading, the state-level average lands at 20.1 out of 100, indicating limited signs of structural stress in aggregate.
 No markets currently sit in elevated-stress bands.

-189 active signals are recorded across state markets.
-The most prevalent is Current Drought Severity, affecting 40 markets.
+179 active signals are recorded across state markets.
+The most prevalent is PFAS Contamination Risk, affecting 39 markets.

 State-level average stress has been relatively steady between recent observation periods, suggesting the current picture reflects persistent conditions rather than a sudden shift.